 Vivian Unger (2021)

-Vivian Unger experienced 35 degrees Celsuis for the first time this summer.
+Vivian Unger experienced 35 degrees Celsuis for the first time in the summer of 2018.
 She fears we may be living in the end of days.
 That’s why she’s on the board of Fair Vote Canada.
 Without effective governance, we can’t turn back this tide of global warming, and without Proportional Representation, we can’t have effective governance.
 Vivian is, among other things, a writer.
 Her latest work is, “Electoral Reform For New Brunswick’s Municipalities,” which she hopes will aid in eventually bringing Proportional Representation to her city of Fredericton.

 Colin Walmsley (2020)